TalaoDAO/AltMe/assets/terms/mobile_cgu_en.md

 ## Wallet creation

-User must either import or create a wallet in order to use Altme wallet.
+User must either import or create a wallet in order to use Talao wallet.
 When user creates a wallet, he will be assigned a Recovery Phrase.
 User agrees to immediately notify us of any unauthorized use of user's Recovery Phrase or private keys or any other breach of security of user's wallet.
 Notwithstanding the foregoing, user acknowledges and agrees that he shall assume all risks related to the use of the services and he shall be solely responsible for maintaining the confidentiality and security of user's Recovery Phrase and private keys.
 When he creates a wallet, he is strongly advised to take precautions in order to avoid loss of access to and/or control over user's wallet.
 Suggested measures include, but are not limited to, the following:

 * creating a strong unique password that user does not use for any other purpose (i.e. different to user's phone password or any other passwords he uses for websites, online services, etc.) and leveraging biometric authentication if available;
 * do not store the private key and Recovery Phrase in plain text online or in an unsecured physical location;